dem1995/PCG-AdvanceWarsMap/README.md

 It should be noted that the directions prioritized by the generator are west and south, as some of the tiles require adjacent tiles (for example, non-terminal pipes must eventually either end in a terminal pipe or go off the map, and curved river tiles only exist adjacent to two orthogonal river tiles).
 The generated maps are text files where each symbol is a tile, with symbols chosen by generalization.py using tilenumbers.py.

-Visualization uses visualize.py, which itself refers to tilenumbers.py to figure out which tile images correspond to each tile symbol in the genreated files.
+Visualization uses visualize.py, which itself refers to tilenumbers.py to figure out which tile images correspond to each tile symbol in the generated files.